unknownpgr/com.unknownpgr.desktop-sdk/README.md

 2. Add a pre-built prefab `/Runtime/DesktopSDK` to scene.
 The prefab is `DontDestroyOnLoad` object, so the object only needs to be added to the first scene.
 However, adding objects in multiple scenes will not cause problems.
 3. Then, in C# script, call `DesktopSDK.Instance.Initialize()` to initailize SDK.
 You can also directly call `Initialize()` method of `DesktopSDK` script attached to the prefab object. (requirement 1) Then a initialization message box will appear (requirement 2).
 After few seconds, it will retrive its host IP address from server and show it with a message box. (requirement 4)

+## Example

+You can find an use case example [here](https://bitbucket.org/unknownpgr/desktop-sdk-example/src/master/).

 ## APIs

 - `public void Initialize()` : Initialize SDK.
 It will connect to server, currently, as an example, `checkip.amazonaws.com`, get `public` IP address of host machine.